joostm8/bip-project-services/README.md

 `cd bip-project-services`

-Checkout the `flat-to-src-refactor` branch
+Checkout the `flat-to-src-layout-refactor` branch

-`git checkout flat-to-src-refactor`
+`git checkout flat-to-src-layout-refactor`

 Install the repository as a package